University Policy

 Academic Probation

-Students are placed on academic probation after the first regular semester where cumulative GPA falls below 2.0.
+Undergraduate students are placed on academic probation after any regular semester in which the cumulative GPA falls below 2.0.

 What probation means